OCA/stock-logistics-workflow/stock_auto_move/README.rst

 Automatic Move Processing
 =========================

-This modules adds the possibility to have move automatically processed as soon as the products are available in the move source location.
+This module adds the possibility to have move automatically processed as soon as the products are available in the move source location.

 It also adds the possibility to define the move as being automatic in